aws-samples/aws-cdk-examples/.github/extract-snippets/README.md

 This is not noticeably slower than e.g. processing only the files in a given commit; the overhead of the action setup and Git commands dwarfs the run time of the actual snippet extraction.

-## extract-snippets.sh

-This `bash` script calls the Python script (described next) to extract the snippets, then checks the results in to the `snippets` branch of the repo.
-This script's arguments are taken as a `bash` command that gathers the files to be examined for snippets; the output of that command should be a list of paths, one per line.
-This is piped to the Python script on standard input.

-For example, the following invocation of the script will pipe the output of `ls` into the Python script to extract snippets from the source files in the current directory.

-`bash extract-snippets.sh ls`

-In the Extract Snippets workflow, this script is called with `find . -type f`, which causes all files in the repo to be examined.

-## extract-snippets.py

-This script reads from standard input the names of the files containing the snippets to be extracted.
-It ignores non-source files, hidden files,  and files in hidden directories (it is not necessary to filter out such files beforehand).
-The script's required argument is the directory that the snippets should be extracted into.

-For example, the following command runs the script on source files in the current directory, extracting snippets also into the current directory.

-`ls | python3 extract-snippets.py .`

-The script is meant to be run from `extract-snippets.sh`, but can be run on its own (as in the Dry Run workflow).

-Both Windows and Linux-style paths are supported (they are converted to Linux- style paths internally).

-The supported source file formats are stored in `snippet-extensions.yml`, which contains a map of filename extensions to comment markers.
-If a language supports more than one line comment marker (I'm looking at you, PHP), you can provide them separated by whitespace in a single string:

-`php: "# //"`

-If a language does not support a line comment marker (e.g. C), you can use the starting block comment marker.
-However, snippet tags must have the closing block comment marker on the same line, e.g.:

-`/* snippet-start:[terry.riley.in-c] */`

-Some languages support both line and block comments.
-In this case, we suggest you always use the line comment marker for snippet tags.

-You may pass a different YAML (or JSON) file as the script's second argument -- for example, the provided `snippet-extensions-more.yml`, which contains a more extensive map of source formats.
-Note that if you specify only a filename, the file of that name in the same directory as the script (not in the working directory!) is used.
-To specify a file in the current directory, use `./`, e.g. `./my-snippet-extensions.yml`.

-The keys in `snippet-extensions.yml` are matched case-sensitively at the end of full paths, and can be used to match more than extensions.
-If you wanted to extract snippets from makefiles, for example, you could add to the mapping:

-`/makefile: "#"`

-If a given key could match more than one language, the first one listed in the extension file wins.

-To match all files, use `""` as the key, since there's an empty string at the end of every path.
-You probably don't want to do this, but you can, perhaps in combination with excluding certain files as described next.

-To exclude a specific file from being processed, specify the end of its path and an empty string as the comment marker.
-Such items should appear earlier in the file than others that might match, since the first match wins.

-`"/lambda/widgets.js": ""`

-The output of `extract-snippets.py` is a list of the source files processed.
-Indented under each source file is a list of the snippets extracted from it, if any, marked with `W`, `A` (for "write" or "append") or `X` for a duplicate snippet that has already been extracted.
-At the end of the run, a summary line displays the number of unique snippets extracted and the number of source files examined.

 ## Snippet tags